LATEST ARTICLE

 Practical Implementation:

-Schedule short daily scrums, during which team members report progress, problems and changes in action plan.
+Schedule short daily scrums, during which team members report progress, problems, and changes in the action plan.

 Make sure the stakeholders are present during the sprint review to provide their comments which will affect the future course of action.